 Pears remain very hard while unripe, but soften quickly on ripening.

-Pineapple Fresh pineapple juice is very useful for marinating meat.
+Pineapple should only be eaten with a protein meal as the fresh fruit contains a protein digesting enzyme.
+Fresh pineapple juice is very useful for marinating meat.

 Plums can be eaten fresh, but some varieties are not as sweet and are better simmered until tender with only a little added water.